Architects + Specifiers Toolkit

 - Exterior use

-From there you need to choose a corrosion zone, these come from BS EN ISO 12944-2.
+Corrosion zones are the next consideration, these come from BS EN ISO 12944-2.
 The corrosion zones are available online and are categorized as C1 through to C5/CX interior and Exterior.
 For example C1 Interior is for heated buildings with clean atmospheres, e.g. offices, shops, schools, hotels and C5 interior are buildings or areas with almost permanent condensation and high pollution.

 Consult the product TDS for the correct product for your corrosion zone, we have a system available from C1 right through to C5 exterior.